Peter-CYF/ads1/week-1/README.md

 We print out `1 2 3`.

-We should probably rename it `countUp` now!
+We should probably rename our function `countUp` now!

 ### Reasoning recursively